dsidler88/testaurant/README.md

 - DB connection is currently configured to hit a local Postgres instance in a Docker container.
 But can easily be modified with any postgres DB URL.
 - `docker run --name testaurant -e POSTGRES_PASSWORD=password -p 54320:5432 -d postgres`
 - Once the DB is created, the dummy data can be seeded simply by visiting `localhost:3000/api/seed`
+- NPX PRISMA STUDIO is a ridiculously useful tool for viewing your tables.

 ## Auth

 For learning purposes, I went with a custom authentication solution.
 It is secure, and use bcrypt to hash passwords, but still a better solution in a real world app would be OAuth or something similar.
 Using "jose" JWT manager